factom-protocol/FIS/FIS/DID.md

     revoking in the same entry, the signature is still considered valid.
 -   Signing the DIDUpdate entry with a new key listed in the same entry is not allowed.
 If this happens the entry needs to be ignored.
 -   All entries with invalid signatures must be ignored.
+-   All entries having invalid data or not conforming to the rules in this specification should be ignored during resolution/reading.
+Registrars or clients writing these invalid entries should generate active errors/exceptions.
 -   Whilst updating using the DIDUpdate entry, the *revoke* part needs to be processed completely before the *add* part.
 -   Re-use of a previous key identifier is allowed with a different public key, as long as the key identifier is not listed twice in the same section of the resulting DID Document.
 If that happens the whole DID Document is deemed invalid and the Controller is expected to fix the situation.
 As long as the previous rule about the order of DIDUpdate is taken into account this should not be possible.
 -   An id in the DIDUpdate may be abbreviated to only the part after the # sign.
 The resolution has to make a full blown DID of it in the final DID document presented